 The rotating switch on the left lever controls the lights.
-Turning this switch to the " FOGE" position turns on the parking lights, taillights, instrument panel lights, side-marker lights, and rear license plate light.
-Turning the switch to the " \(\beta\) D" position turns on the headlights.

-If you leave the lights on with the ignition switch in ACCESSORY (I) or LOCK (0), you will hear a reminder tone when you open the driver's door.
+Turning this switch to the " 500ξ " position turns on the parking lights, taillights, instrument panel lights, side-marker lights, and rear license plate light.
+Turning the switch to the " $\equiv D$ " position turns on the headlights.
+If you leave the lights on, you will hear a reminder tone when you open the driver's door.